jpercyasnet/findbackuplibsql/README.md

 # findbackuplibsql
 Pure Rust program: Read the screened and formated list of windows files and see if they exist in the Backup Database.
-Output files reflecting finds and not founds.
+Output files reflecting the found and not found.
 This is used to restore files.

 This program uses libsql vs findbackupdb uses sql3 interface